 1. Hip dysplasia

 Poor development of the hips during a dog’s early years can cause his or her hip joint to move out of its track, causing friction and wear.
-Australian Goldendoodle inherit this condition from their Golden Retriever and Labrador side.
+Australian Goldendoodle inherit hip dysplasia from their Golden Retriever and Labrador parents.
 This condition can lead to arthritis and loss of hip functionality.

 2. Von Willebrand’s disease